Cronometer vs MyFitnessPal: Honest Coach Comparison (2026)

 Which is better for tracking macros, Cronometer or MyFitnessPal?

 Both track macros well.
-MyFitnessPal offers percentage-based or gram-based macro goals (Premium).
-Cronometer provides the same flexibility plus individual targets for 80+ micronutrients.
+MyFitnessPal offers percentage-based macros on free and gram-based on Premium.
+Cronometer provides both from day one, plus individual targets for 80+ micronutrients.
 For basic macro tracking, they're comparable.
-For detailed micronutrient tracking, Cronometer is far ahead.
+For detailed micronutrient tracking (iron, vitamin D, B-vitamins), Cronometer is far ahead.

 Can coaches use Cronometer or MyFitnessPal for client meal plans?